-Entities within the tax-consolidated group have a tax funding arrangement, however, they have not entered into a tax sharing agreement.
+Entities within the tax-consolidated group have entered into both a tax funding arrangement and a tax sharing agreement.
 Should the head entity not meet its obligations to the Australian Tax Office, the other members of the tax-sharing group will meet the obligations on a pro rata basis as calculated under the tax sharing agreement.